shikha284/Cognitive-Stress-Level-Prediction-Model/README.md

 ### 🚀 Future Scope

-🛡️ Federated learning can be utilized to address user privacy and security concerns.
+1. Federated learning can be utilized to address user privacy and security concerns.
 The data used in this project is taken from wearables from the users, which might contain sensitive and private information related to the user.
-Such information should be handled with care.
+Such information should be handled with care 🛡️
-🔍 Along with DNN, other deep learning models can be explored for improved and consistent model performance.
+2. Along with DNN, other deep learning models can be explored for improved and consistent model performance 🔍